 - Confronting life stressors with positive coping strategies

-- Identifying the full range of intelligences that youth have and can apply to life goals
+- Identifying the full range of intelligence that youth have and can apply to life goals

 - Tools for practicing effective communication